-AP source: Haslams agree to purchase Lasry’s stake in Bucks
+AP sources: Haslams agree to purchase Lasry’s stake in Bucks

 “The view from our governors has been let’s figure out exactly what the new CBA looks like, let’s figure out what our new media deals look like.
 Then let’s think about expansion,” Silver said.
 “So invariably we will.
 There’s no active discussions in the league office right now, but we’ll turn back to it in a few years.”

-AP Basketball Writer Tim Reynolds in Miami contributed to this report.
+AP Basketball Writer Tim Reynolds in Miami and AP Sports Writer Tom Withers in Cleveland contributed to this report.

 AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports